SirYancy/computer-apps/book/ch1-computer-basics/3_history_of_computing.md

 The Smartphone revolution
 =========================

-There were many attempts as, as early as the 90s, to build a hand-held productivity device and while some of them were pretty neat in their time, none of them was so immensely useful that it would ever become ubiquitous.
+There were many attempts, as early as the 90s, to build a hand-held productivity device, and while some of them were pretty neat in their time, none of them was so immensely useful that it would ever become ubiquitous.
 Until the smartphone.
 It wasn't [the first](https://en.wikipedia.org/wiki/IBM_Simon), but in 2007 a device called the iPhone hit shelves and changed...everything.

-Let me just get real with you here, reader.
-This is written as someone who does not and never will own an iPhone.
-The effect of the iPhone on modern society has been so profound it will probably take us decades to even come to terms with its existence.
+The effect of the iPhone on
+modern society has been so profound it will probably take us decades to even come to terms with its existence.
 Our relationship with *information* has changed.
 Our relationships with *each other* have